Hakeem Jeffries: Cannabis

 Jeffries reintroduced bipartisan legislation, the Preparing Regulators Effectively for a Post-Prohibition Adult Use Regulated Environment (PREPARE) Act, a bill that would create a transparent process for the federal government to establish effective regulations to be enacted upon the termination of the prohibition of cannabis.
 He also co-sponsored the Marijuana Opportunity Reinvestment and Expungement (MORE) Act, a bill that would end the federal prohibition and criminalization of cannabis by removing it from the Controlled Substances Act and facilitate the expungement of low-level federal cannabis convictions while incentivizing state and local governments to do the same.

 In the past, Jeffries called on the New York City Police Commissioner to reform its cannabis arrest policy after reports showed that low-level cannabis arrests, which increased dramatically under Mayor Michael Bloomberg's administration's application of stop-and-frisk, were still rising in New York City under Bloomberg's successor, Bill de Blasio.

+Healthcare

+Jeffries co-sponsored Medicare for All legislation between 2013 and 2021, but in August 2026, he said he had shifted his stance and no longer supported or co-sponsored the proposal.
+Instead, he said, he supports reversing Republican-enacted Medicaid cuts and extending Affordable Care Act tax credits.